CodeRaising/coderaising/homepage.md

-CodeRaising Boston is a hackathon bringing 8 teams of mentors and apprentices to build cool nonprofit open-source software applications over 4 weekends.
+CodeRaising Boston is a 4-weekend hackathon bringing 8 teams of mentors and apprentices together to build cool nonprofit open-source software applications.
 Teams will meet at a venue to code each Saturday during the CodeRaising, with food and drinks provided.
 At the end of the CodeRaising, all 8 teams are expected to launch their applications to great fanfare.

 Why CodeRaising?
-Because one-weekend hackathons are often too short to produce applications that last and that people continue to maintain and improve afterward.
-And the short deadlines create too much stress to let any serious mentoring happen.
+Because one-weekend hackathons are often too short to produce applications substantial enough to have an afterlife.
+The short deadlines also create too much stress to let any serious mentoring happen.
 We want to redress both of these shortcomings with CodeRaising.

 The goals of CodeRaising are